 With the support of the Fund, we were able to support the rehabilitation of the damaged water and sanitation facilities in several schools and to promote hygiene practices among students providing them with the necessary items, reaching almost 5'000 children so far and our work continues.
-The response is still ongoing and we are helping an increasing number of children.
+The response is ongoing and we are helping an increasing number of children.

-earthquake devastated Haiti.
-"With Save the Children, medical services have really improved in terms of patient care, more medical staff, availability, etc. I bring my child to the health centre every month to be vaccinated."
+"With Save the Children, medical services have really improved in terms of patient care, more medical staff, availability, etc..."

-Wood was just 6 months old when the recent
+Wood was just 6 months old when the recent earthquake devastated Haiti.